 The overall plan, as proposed will create/expand natural trails for walking with natural materials, and non-motorized river access for a fishing/small boat (canoes, kayaks); provide amenities along the way like picnic tables and shade ramadas; remove non-native trees/plants along the stream corridor, and plant appropriate native trees/plants; provide interpretive signage, informational displays/kiosks; and create access down a steep bluff to the river with a paved parking lot and light poles at the trail head.

-Much work remains to be done as it relates to technical studies with biologists, arborists, and engineering for work related to creating bluff access, ADA accessible ramps, fishing docks, etc., in addition to various federal and state permits required by these actions.
-The plan details significant improvements to the parkway, and now with funding in place, implementation will begin in 2013 and continue through 2014 till complete.
+The project involves technical studies with biologists, arborists, and engineering for work related to creating bluff access, ADA accessible ramps, fishing docks, etc., in addition to various federal and state permits required by these actions.
+The plan details significant improvements to the parkway.
+An environmental assessment has been studied and was approved on October 2013.
+Based on the work, federal and state permits for construction have been sought since January 2014, and with nearly all of them, construction will begin in spring 2015 and continue through early 2016 till complete.

 PURPOSE OF INITIAL STUDY